hemantksingh/messup-learn/Distributed Systems/HTTP.md

 ## Persistent connections

 HTTP is a session-less protocol.
 Each request and response sequence is independent from each other, which means that, on its own, HTTP requires each request to have its own connection.
+The client establishes a connection, requests an update, gets a response from the server, then closes the connection.
+Imagine this process being repeated endlessly, by thousands of concurrent users – it’s incredibly taxing on the server at scale.
 To make it more efficient, we need [HTTP Keep-Alive](https://www.haproxy.com/blog/http-keep-alive-pipelining-multiplexing-and-connection-pooling/#history-of-keep-alive-in-http).
 HTTP Keep-alive is the mechanism that instructs the client and server to maintain a persistent TCP connection, decoupling the one-to-one relationship between TCP and HTTP, effectively increasing the scalability of the server.

 The HTTP 1.0 protocol does not support persistent connections by default.
 In order to do so, the client has to send a `Connection` header with its value set to `keep-alive` to indicate to the server that the connection should remain open for any subsequent requests.
 That said, this is not a hard and fast rule and the server can close said connection after the first response—or any response actually.
 In short, the keep-alive mode in HTTP 1.0 is explicit.
 Both the client and server have to announce it.